Mintplex-Labs/anything-llm/collector/README.md

 - [Enable YouTube Data APIV3](https://console.cloud.google.com/apis/library/youtube.googleapis.com)
 - Once enabled generate a Credential key for this API
 - Paste your key after `GOOGLE_APIS_KEY=` in your `collector/.env` file.

+### Running the document processing API locally
+From the `collector` directory with the `v-env` active run `flask run --host '0.0.0.0' --port 8888`.
+Now uploads from the frontend will be processed as if you ran the `watch.py` script manually.

+**Docker**: If you run this application via docker the API is already started for you and no additional action is needed.